-Princess Point provides access to a skating area across Cootes Paradise.
-Ice is measured each Friday (before end of day), and updated at the on-site signage, here, and on our Facebook page.
+Princess Point provides access to a designated skating area across Cootes Paradise.
+Ice is measured each Friday (before end of day), and updated at the on-site signage, here, and on Twitter.
 Please note: weather changes quickly, and so upon arrival the ice may not be in the same condition as listed.
 Please use caution, take time to read the signage, and follow the listed guidelines.

-Safe skating conditions for groups requires thickness of about 4 in (10cm).
+Safe skating conditions for groups and recreation requires a thickness of about 4 inches (10 cm).

-Parking for Princess Point is available in the lot at 335 Longwood Road, Hamilton.
-Additional parking is available at Coronation Arena, located at 81 Macklin St N.
+- Parking for Princess Point is available in the lot at 335 Longwood Road, Hamilton

 Safety, Conservation, & Visiting Tips

 - Check the ice status before visiting.
 Natural Lands staff monitor ice thickness, and post information at the on-site sign at Princess Point (and in the section above) when the ice reaches a safe depth of 10cm/4”.
 Unless it is marked safe to do so, stay off the ice.